 Social media is a great way to get people talking about what’s coming up.
-Create event on Facebook and promote on Instagram, and if you have more than a few hundred followers, consider posting sponsored stories to reach a wider audience.
+Create an event on Facebook and promote it on Instagram, and if you have more than a few hundred followers, consider posting sponsored stories to reach a wider audience.
 You can even sell tickets on Facebook.
 On Twitter, try running promoted tweets in the lead-up to your event, and consider running a contest or giveaway at the same time to boost your conversions.

 3. Use E-mail Marketing